Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 ## Building an Asset Map

 If you are using Inkberry, in the top bar click "Build" -> "Build Asset Map".
 This will create a single file called "xAssetMapAuto.js" in your project folder.
 The file contains all of your game assets (base-64 encoded).
+That's it!

-You can distribute your game with this file INSTEAD OF your assets folder.
+You can now distribute your game with this file INSTEAD OF your assets folder.

 The disadvantage is that the "xAssetMapAuto.js" file will be a bit bigger than your assets are by themselves.